iterative/dvc.org/static/docs/get-started/example-pipeline.md

 `.dvc/cache/a3/04afb96060aad90176268345e10355` to save it.

 Two things are worth noticing here.
-First, by analyzing dependencies and outputs that DVC files describe we can restore the full chain (DAG) of commands we need to apply.
+First, by analyzing dependencies and outputs that DVC files describe, we can restore the full chain (DAG) of commands we need to apply.
 This is important when you run `dvc repro` to reproduce the final or intermediate result.